Le lien vers cette page a été envoyé avec succès aux destinataires.

 Judicial inquiry

-A person may be remanded in custody when he or she is indictment for an offense punishable by a prison sentence of 3 years or more.
+A person may be remanded in custody when it is indictment in a judicial inquiry for a offense punishable by imprisonment of 3 years or more.

 Indictment A person may also be remanded in custody if he or she fails to comply with a judicial review or a house arrest with electronic monitoring.

-Pre-trial detention may be ordered only if judicial review or the wearing an electronic bracelet are not sufficient to achieve one or more of the following objectives:
+The pretrial detention may be ordinate only if a judicial review or the wearing an electronic bracelet are not sufficient to reach one or more of the objectives following:

 - Retain evidence or clues